 1) 다들 조금씩 먹기는 했지만 다시 먹으려 하지 않아, 접시에 많이 남았습니다.

-Everyone ate a little bit, but didn't want to eat it again, so there was a lot left on the plate.
+Everyone ate a little, but didn’t want to eat more, so a lot was left on the plate.

 2) 우리집은 조금 작기는 하지만 그런대로 살 만한 집이다.